David H. Strauss, M.D.

 In 2000, Dr. Strauss was appointed Chair of the the department's Institutional Review Board.
 In 2004, he was named Director of the Office of Human Subject's Research.

 In 2010, Dr. Strauss was appointed Vice Chairman for Research Administration, Ethics, and Policy and Deputy Director for Research at NYSPI.
-Dr. Strauss is also currently co-director of the HIV Center's Ethics Core, a member of the executive committee of the administrative council for the CU Center for Bioethics, a member of the CU Conflict of Interest Committee, Chair of Columbia's Standing Committee on the Conduct of Science.
-Since 2007 Dr. Strauss has been a member of the U.S. Department of Health Secretary's Advisory Committee on Human Subjects Protecion.
+Dr. Strauss is also currently a member of the CU Conflict of Interest Committee, Co-Chair of Columbia's Standing Committee on the Conduct of Science and a member of the Presidential Scholars in Science and Society Progam Advisory Committee.
+Since 2007 Dr. Strauss has served on U.S. Department of Health Secretary's Advisory Committee on Human Subjects Protection or one of its subcommittees.
+Dr. Strauss is a member of the board of directors of Public Responsibility in Medicine and Research (PRIM&R) and chairs its public policy committee.
 Dr. Strauss teaches research and professional ethics at NYSPI and Columbia.
 He lectures widely on research ethics.

 In his office-based practice of general psychiatry, Dr. Strauss' expertise is in the combined psychotherapy and medication management of depression, bipolar disorder, and schizophrenia spectrum disorders and in psychopharmacology consultation.